 In 2004, I wrote this cover story for Creative Loafing, Atlanta's major newsweekly magazine at the time.
-The events covered in the story are back in the news again with the 50th anniversary of the 1970 fight and heist, as well as the release of the new Fight Night podcast series.
+The events covered in the story are back in the news again after the release of the popular Fight Night podcast series.

 Below is the full corrected text of my original story, which you won't find on Creative Loafing's website because their link is faulty compared to the original print version.